fatemabhayani/ATM/phase2/phase2/README.txt

 user as a second owner (owner2), and adds this account to the second user's list of accounts (stored in AccountManager).

+------------------------HOW TO SELECT AN ACCOUNT?------------------------ Every account is given a unique number by the UserManager class, and this is what the User inputs to select accounts.
+The Display will show the account numbers when the User selects an account type to view, and you must enter the digit of the account number.

 ------------------------HOW TO UNDO A TRANSACTION?------------------------ After a user has logged in, they can request to undo a transaction of a specific account.
 The account stores all of its past transactions, so it can request to undo any past transaction (by inputting an integer, where 0